+Purpose

+This is the Record Retention Policy of Stratfield Mortimer Parish Council and adopts the definitions in the Council’s Policy Guidance and Glossary.

-Purpose: Stratfield Mortimer Parish Council (SMPC) requires a wide variety of records for transacting its business and is committed to retaining these records in a format and for periods of time that enables SMPC to meet its statutory obligations in respect of records subject to legislation.
-In addition this Policy:
+The Council requires a wide variety of records for transacting its business and is committed to retaining such records in a format, and for such periods of time, that enable it to (at least) meet its statutory obligations in respect of records.

+In addition, this Policy seeks to:

-Ensures security of records
+ensure the security of records;

-Protects personal details and confidential data
+protect personal details and confidential data;

-Facilitates access to information
+facilitate legitimate access to information;

-Optimises the use of storage space
+optimise the use of storage space;

-Aims to manage associated costs of record retention
+manage the associated costs of record retention; and

-Facilitates destruction of redundant records
+facilitate the destruction of redundant records.

+The Appendix sets out the minimum retention periods for different records.

+Scope

-Scope: This Policy applies to SMPC’s records, both paper and electronic.
-Electronically maintained records will be subject to the same rules of retention and security as paper records unless otherwise stated.
-Copies of Parish Council records, held by councillors, are not subject to a minimum retention period but must be destroyed when either no longer required or at the end of their term of office and in accordance to the Disposal of Documents below.
+This Policy applies to the Council’s records - paper and electronic.

+Electronic records will be subject to the same rules of retention and security as paper records unless otherwise stated.

+Copies of Council records held by Members are not subject to a minimum retention period but must be destroyed when either no longer required, or at the end of the Member’s term of office, and in accordance with the Disposal Part below.

+The Clerk is responsible for the implementation of the Policy.

-Statutory Requirements: Records subject to a statutory period of retention are identified by their associated legislation in Appendix 1.
+Records subject to a statutory period of retention are identified by their associated legislation in the Appendix.

+Security

-Security of Records: Hard copies containing personal and/or sensitive information will be kept in lockable storage.
+Hard copy records containing personal and/or sensitive information will be kept in lockable storage.

-Electronic copies will be stored on media which is password protected.
-The security of electronic documents stored with third parties has been assessed as part of the General Data Protection Regulation Audit.
+Electronic records shall be stored on media which is password protected.
+The rules relating to passwords set out in the System Security Part of the Council’s Financial Regulations shall be applicable to passwords relating to electronic records held in accordance with this Policy.

-Availability & Access: All records necessary for SMPC’s business will be retained for a period of time, as per Appendix 1, that reasonably assures the availability of records when needed.
+Disposal

-Storage Space and Cost: Redundant records may be destroyed in order to reduce the cost of storage, indexing and handling the vast quantity of documents that would otherwise accumulate.
-Destruction of documents will be undertaken in accordance with the provisions of this Policy to avoid any inference that a document was destroyed in anticipation of a problem.
+Redundant records may be destroyed in order to reduce the cost of storage, indexing and handling.

-Disposal of Documents: Hard copies of records containing personal and confidential information will be cross shredded and disposed of as confidential waste.
-Other documents will be recycled as appropriate.
+Hard copies of records containing personal and confidential information will be cross shredded and disposed of as confidential waste.

+Other physical documents will be recycled as appropriate.

 Electronic records containing personal and confidential information will be deleted.

 Prior to disposing of computer hardware, memories and discs will be fully wiped.

-Implementation of Policy: The Clerk will be responsible for the implementation of the Policy.

-Monitoring & Review of Policy: The Policy will be reviewed annually to monitor its effectiveness, taking account of users’ comments and updated to include additional relevant records.

-Appendix 1
+Appendix